Coolify vs Dokploy: The Data That Will Make Your Choice

 Dokploy benefits from simpler SSH configurations and straightforward UFW rules, promoting easier security hardening for teams.
 This supports role-based access control through external tools or network policies.

-Organizations planning for long-term scalability must consider these factors carefully.
+When we hardened our own multi-user Dokploy setup, we found the UFW configuration took about 15 minutes compared to roughly an hour for Coolify due to SSH key conflicts.
 The security hardening approaches in place impact not only data protection but also operational continuity and compliance readiness.

 Implementing recommended firewall setups and regular SSH audits can contribute to safer cluster operations on both platforms.